Gay Dresden Travel Guide

 How LGBTQ+ and gay-friendly is Dresden?

 Yes, Dresden can be considered as an LGBTQ+ friendly German city.
 Inspiring, new, and mostly liberal tendencies are coming from the national, and international students who are bringing Dresden forward.
-Dresden is home to the Technical University, the TU Dresden in short, that is one of the few German elite universities.
-Creative minds, the pride of living in such a beautiful city, and the many international (LGBTQ+) tourists that are visiting Dresden every year, are just a few reasons we’d like to mention why Dresden should be on top of your bucket list for a gaycation in (Eastern) Germany.
+Dresden is home to the Technical University, the TU Dresden in short, which is one of the few German elite universities.
+Creative minds, the pride of living in such a beautiful city, and the many international (LGBTQ+) tourists that are visiting Dresden every year, are just a few reasons why Dresden should be on top of your bucket list for a gaycation in (Eastern) Germany.
 However, travelers also have to be aware of where they are and how the locals understand ‘their’ city.

 Couple of Men waving a rainbow flag in front of the Church of Our Lady (German: Frauenkirche) © Coupleofmen.com

 The residents of Dresden can be described as quite conservative and sometimes uneasy with the unknown and new things coming to ‘their’ city.
 Parts of this mindset are undoubtedly originating from the 40 years of being part of the GDR (German Democratic Republic) living under the communistic influence of the former Sowjet Union.
-The resulting limitations back then in terms of traveling, consumption, and political freedom and a certain lack of self-confidence until today are, in Karl’s opinion, some of the reasons for the remaining, typical Dresden conservatism and the controversial tendency to orientate oneself towards the politically conservative and right.
+The resulting limitations back then in terms of traveling, consumption, and political freedom and a certain lack of self-confidence until today are, in Karl’s opinion, some reasons for the remaining, typical Dresden conservatism and the controversial tendency to orientate oneself towards the politically conservative and right.
 But don’t underestimate the positive influence of tourists and foreign success stories that bring more tourists to Saxony’s capital every year!

 Spartacus Gay Travel Guide: Rank 10 for Germany (in 2020)